Longchamp (company): Europe

 In 1988, Longchamp opened its first dedicated boutique in Paris, France, at 390 rue Saint-Honoré.
 By 1999, the Paris boutique moved to 404 rue Saint-Honoré to expand its sales floor.

 In 2013, Longchamp opened a boutique on Regent Street, London, which became the company's largest store in Europe and the second largest in the world after New York City.

 In December 2014, the company opened a larger boutique on the Champs-Élysées in Paris.
 The store has 500 square meters of retail space split into two levels and is now Longchamp's largest store in Europe.
 This flagship store houses the brand's entire leatherwear range of accessories for men and women, as well as luggage, women's "ready-to-wear" clothing and shoes.
 This boutique features a wall of Longchamp's famous Le Pliage handbags and attracts Parisians and tourists from around the world.

-Longchamp is present in major European cities, including London, Rome, Barcelona, Munich and Vienna.
+Longchamp is present in major European cities, including London, Edinburgh, Rome, Barcelona, Munich and Vienna.